eliseubatista99/Dot-Net-Banking-Api/Documentation/DataTier.md

 Current Account: Primarily used for daily transactions, ensuring funds are readily available.
 This account comes with an associated card.
 Savings Account: Designed for saving money.
 This account does not require a card.
 Investment Account: Similar to a savings account, but its main purpose is to generate interest on deposited funds.
-An account will always be associated with one or more clients (as it can have multiple holders), so we need an intermediary table to establish the relationship between accounts and their holders.
+An account can be associated with one or more clients (as it can have multiple holders), but in this project we will only allow one owner per account.

-I will call this table ClientAccountBridge, with the following structure:

-    - ID: PRIMARY KEY VARCHAR(64) NOT NULL,
-    - ClientID: FOREIGN KEY VARCHAR(64) NOT NULL,
-    - AccountID: FOREIGN KEY VARCHAR(64) NOT NULL,

-This way, when we need to retrieve all accounts associated with a specific user, we can query the ClientAccountBridge table using the desired ClientID.

 Typically, an account has two balances: the available balance and the pending balance.
 Some payments and transfers temporarily block funds until they are processed.
 While blocked, the money still belongs to the client but cannot be used.